PinguPenguin/fromseatosea/README.md

-# From Sea to Sea
 ![thumbnail.png](/mod/.metadata/thumbnail.png)

-If you are not a developer and are testing the development branch, check this page regularly.

 A modification for the Paradox Interactive game, "Victoria 3".
 This mod is still in *very* early development.
 It aims to give the player an improved gameplay experience in Canada by overhauling the states/provinces, adding resources, companies, and (eventually) flavour events and journal entries.

+If you are not a developer and are testing the development branch, check this page regularly!

 ## Getting Started
 **I recommend using [GitHub Desktop](https://desktop.github.com) to download**;